5 Types of Muscarinic Receptors | Their Effects, Functions, Agonists and Antagonists

 M1 Receptor

-These receptors are located mainly in the central nervous system (CNS) in the regions like the cortex, hippocampus, striatum of the brain, and ganglionic cells.
+• These receptors are located mainly in the central nervous system (CNS), including regions such as the cortex, hippocampus, and striatum, as well as ganglionic cells.

-The receptor is also called Gq muscarinic receptor as it is a Gq protein-coupled receptor.
+• The receptor is also called the Gq muscarinic receptor as it is a Gq protein-coupled receptor.

 Functions of the M1 receptor

-These receptors have excitatory effects on the CNS.
-They are primarily involved with the control of motor functions, learning, and memory,
+• These receptors have excitatory effects on the CNS and are primarily involved with the control of motor functions, learning, and memory.

 M1 agonist and antagonist

-Oxytremorine acts as an agonist for the M1 receptor, while pirenzepine and telenzepine act as anatomists.
+• Oxytremorine acts as an agonist for the M1 receptor, while pirenzepine and telenzepine act as antagonists.

 M2 Receptors